Upadacitinib: Medical uses

+Upadacitinib is indicated for the treatment of rheumatoid arthritis, psoriatic arthritis, atopic dermatitis, ulcerative colitis, Crohn's disease, ankylosing spondylitis, and axial spondyloarthritis.

 Upadacitinib is indicated for the treatment of moderate to severe active rheumatoid arthritis in adults who have responded inadequately to, or who are intolerant to one or more disease-modifying antirheumatic drugs (DMARDs).
 Upadacitinib may be used as monotherapy or in combination with methotrexate.

-Upadacitinib was approved in January 2022, by the FDA for treating adults and children 12 years and older with moderate to severe treatment refractory atopic dermatitis.
+Upadacitinib was approved in January 2022, by the FDA for treating adults and children twelve years of age and older with moderate to severe treatment refractory atopic dermatitis.

-Upadacitinib was approved in March 2022, by the FDA for treating adults with moderately to severely active ulcerative colitis who did not respond to treatment with anti-TNF drugs (e.g. Infliximab).
+Upadacitinib was approved in March 2022, by the FDA for treating adults with moderately to severely active ulcerative colitis who did not respond to treatment with anti-TNF drugs (e.g. infliximab).

 Upadacitinib was approved in February 2023, by the UK Medicines and Healthcare products Regulatory Agency (MHRA) to treat adults with moderately to severely active Crohn's disease.

+In April 2023, upadacitinib was approved in the EU for the treatment of moderately to severely active Crohn's disease in adults.

+In May 2023, the FDA approved upadacitinib for the treatment of adults with moderately to severely active Crohn's disease who have had an inadequate response or intolerance to one or more TNF blockers.

 Contraindications

+The US Food and Drug Administration (FDA) requires a boxed warning for tofacitinib, baricitinib, and upadacitinib to include information about the risks of serious heart-related events, cancer, blood clots, and death.

 The drug is contraindicated in people with active tuberculosis and other severe infections, severe liver impairment (Child–Pugh score C), and during pregnancy.

-The use of upadacitinib in combination with other Janus kinase inhibitors, biologic DMARDs, or with potent immunosuppressants such as azathioprine and ciclosporin is not recommended.

 Interactions

-Substances that strongly inhibit the liver enzyme CYP3A4, such as ketoconazole, itraconazole or clarithromycin, increase upadacitinib concentrations in the body.
+Substances that strongly inhibit the liver enzyme CYP3A4, such as ketoconazole, itraconazole, or clarithromycin, increase upadacitinib concentrations in the body.
 In a study, ketoconazole increased its AUC by 75%.
 Conversely, substances that strongly induce CYP3A4 lower upadacitinib concentrations.
 For example, rifampicin reduced the AUC by 60% in a study.

 Upadacitinib seems to be a weak inducer of CYP3A4, as it lowers concentrations of other substrates of this enzyme (such as the midazolam AUC by 26%).
-It has no effect on substrates of CYP1A2, CYP2B6, CYP2C9, CYP2C19 or CYP2D6.
+It has no effect on substrates of CYP1A2, CYP2B6, CYP2C9, CYP2C19, or CYP2D6.

 Side effects

-Common side effects are upper respiratory tract infections such as common cold and sinus infections (13.5% of patients in studies), nausea (3.5%), cough (2.2%), and fever.
+Common side effects include upper respiratory tract infections such as common cold and sinus infections, nausea, cough, and fever.

-During marketing, reports of lymphoma (cancer) were noted.